 See Summer Sessions.

 The typical credit load for a full-time student is 12 to 19 credits per semester.
-But optimum credit load varies with the individual student's abilities, study habits, combination of courses scheduled, extracurricular activities, employment situation, participation in programs with special credit requirements, etc. (see Considerations when Planning a Student Schedule).
+But optimum credit load varies with the individual student's abilities, study habits, combination of courses scheduled, extracurricular activities, employment situation, participation in programs with special credit requirements, etc. (see Schedule Planning).
 The student should determine the academic pace that best fits his/her situation and schedule accordingly.
 The student in academic difficulty should aim for quality rather than quantity.

 To determine the number of credits to be scheduled in a semester or session, it may be helpful to estimate the academic work load required.
 This can be accomplished by multiplying the number of credits the student wants to schedule by the forty hours of work which may be required (see Definition of a Credit, above).
 This total is then divided by the number of weeks in the semester or session of enrollment.

-As a rule of thumb, if a forty-hour work week is planned, the number of credits scheduled should equal the number of weeks in the semester or session.
+As a rule of thumb, the number of credits scheduled should be about equal to the number of weeks in the semester or session.